Topic 2: Variables and Constants

 • Names are case-sensitive.
 Example: discount is different from DISCOUNT and Discount

-Good Programming Practice for naming variables:
+Good Programming Practices for Naming Variables

-Examples of valid C++ identifiers
+Table 2.1: Examples of valid C++ variable names

 total interest grossPay